ISA-tools/isa-specs/source/implementations.rst

 +-------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------+-------------------+----------------------+----------------------------+
 | Bio-Parser-ISATab             | PERL Parser for ISA-Tab                                                                                                                                    | ISA-Tab           | Unsupported          | PERL                       |
 +-------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------+-------------------+----------------------+----------------------------+

+- **Active**: In active development and fully supported.
+- **Maintenance mode**: No new features are being developed or planned, and only basic support and bug fixes will be supported.
+- **Unsupported**: Not in development and not support available.

 To find these tools please visit http://www.isa-tools.org and http://www.github.com/ISA-tools